Cantonment, Florida

 Cantonment is an unincorporated community in Escambia County, Florida, United States.
 It is located north of Pensacola, south of Molino, and centered around Highway 29, and extends to the Perdido River to the west, and the Escambia River to the east.

 History

 In 1814 Andrew Jackson camped his troops in what is now the Cantonment area.
 This is also how the town received its name, as a cantonment is a temporary quarter for troops.

 Over the years, however, the pronunciation of the town's name has changed to differ from the pronunciation of the word cantonment.
 Locals generally refer to the community as "can-tone-ment."

 Geography

 Cantonment is located in Escambia County, in the western Panhandle of Florida.
+It comprises the entirety of the 32533 ZIP code.

-It is bordered by Pensacola to the south, with its southern border generally considered to be Kingsfield Road, and bordered by Molino to the north, with its northern border generally considered to be Barrineau Park Road.
+It is bordered by Pensacola to the south, and Molino to the north.
+Its southern border generally considered to be Ten Mile Road, its northern border generally considered to be Barrineau Park Road.
 Cantonment is surrounded to the west and east by the Perdido River and Escambia River respectively.